Project Funky Frank Chair Cover

 Using the selvage as a guide, trim the fabric for each chair back so the edges are clean and straight.

-Then cut off the selvages and cut the length down to 36”.
+Cut off the selvages and cut the length down to 36”.
 The finished size should be approximately 17” x 36”.
 The ruler and rotary cutter work great for this.

 Fold the bottom edge under 1/4” and press.
 Fold under another 1/4” to edge finish the bottom.